violasignorile01/ETL/readme.md

 # ETL - Extract, Transform, Load

+"ETL is a type of data integration process referring to three distinct but interrelated steps (Extract, Transform and Load) and is used to synthesize data from multiple sources many times to build a Data Warehouse, Data Hub, or Data Lake." -Punit Pathak

 ## Extract: Original data sources and how the data was formatted (CSV, JSON, pgAdmin 4, etc).

 #### Data Sources: